Particular/docs.particular.net/transports/azure-storage-queues/sanitization.md

  * Hashed queue names could lead to difficult names to use during production troubleshooting or debugging.
  * Sanitized queue names stay in the system and cannot be replaced until no longer used.

-Possible way to avoid sanitization is to define endpoint name as short and meaningful.
+Possible way to avoid sanitization is to define endpoint name short and meaningful.